spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-vouchers.md

 #### <a name="conditions"></a>Conditions

-This section provides information that you need to know when working with discount conditions in the *Conditions* tab.
+This section provides information that you need to know when working with discount conditions on the *Conditions* tab.

 Conditions are also called decision rules.